zimula/Data-Security/README.md

 4.1.
 Collision: String resulting in similar hashes.
 Probability is low with existing algorithms.
 4.2.
 Assignment to check if a password is on the rokyu.text.

+### Steps in solving the exercises.
+    - get rockyou.txt
+    - create an app
+    - add a database
+    - create a user table (user_id, user_name_, user_password as blob (bcrypt hash), )
+    - on passwrord creation compare with rockyou.txt.
+    - use singleton pattern to deal with the text file.
+    - add modules to gitignore
+#### singleton pattern and relevance to the assignment
+    i.
+Allows to create just one instanc of a class. ii.